pypeclub/pypeclub.github.io/docs/admin_config.md

 This is where most of the functions configuration of the pipeline happens.
 Colorspace, data types, burnin setting, geometry naming conventions, ftrack attributes, playblast settings, types of exports and lot's of other settings.

 Presets are categorized in folders based on what they control or what host (DCC application) they are for.
 We're slowly working on documenting them all, but new ones are being created regularly as well.
-Hopefully the categories and names and sufficiently self-explanatory.
+Hopefully the categories and names are sufficiently self-explanatory.

 ### colorspace